pfinorbi/kubernetes-resume-challenge/README.md

 ### Expose website

-Create service manifest with the default clusterIP type for the database and apply it with `kubectl apply -f database-service.yaml`.
+Create service manifest with the default clusterIP type for the database and apply it with `kubectl apply -f database-service.yaml --namespace $NS`.
 This makes it possible the web app to reach its backend database via its name.

 ```
 apiVersion: v1